Sada Yacco: Later years

 Perhaps as soon as April 1912, less than a year after Otojiro's death, Yakko rekindled her relationship with the (married) businessman Momosuke Fukuzawa.
 "In the terrible days and months following Otojiro's death, Yakko was desperately in need of support and love.
 As for Momosuke, he had been consoling himself in the company of geisha for more years than he cared to remember.
 Neither had ever forgotten the intensity of their first meeting as children.
 Their friendship as adults was touched with the magic of that innocent love.
 It had never soured.
 They had been wrenched apart in spite of themselves."

 Although it was not uncommon for married men to seek out and maintain mistresses, this was usually done in secret.
 For Momosuke and Yakko to live and travel together so openly, then, and to even dare to flirt with each other in public (in a time when kissing or even nearly kissing was considered "shockingly erotic [...] still strictly reserved for the bedroom"), would stir a large public scandal.
 "Apart from anything else, geisha knew that their job was to take the pressure off a man's marriage.
 The geisha code was never to try and tear a man away from his wife [...]
 It was Yakko, not Momosuke, who risked disgrace.
 Even if she chose not live out her days as a nun, she ought to have married—not taken someone else's husband.
-By opting for love she forefeited respectability."
+By opting for love she forfeited respectability."

 Despite the criticism they received for their relationship, she and Momosuke supported one another's continuing careers, she now starring in roles of her own choosing (such as Tosca and Salome) and Momosuke embarking on several business ventures.